torvalds/linux/Documentation/core-api/dma-api.rst

 Part Ic - DMA addressing limitations
 ------------------------------------

+DMA mask is a bit mask of the addressable region for the device.
+In other words, if applying the DMA mask (a bitwise AND operation) to the DMA address of a memory region does not clear any bits in the address, then the device can perform DMA to that memory region.

+All the below functions which set a DMA mask may fail if the requested mask cannot be used with the device, or if the device is not capable of doing DMA.

 ::

 	int
 	dma_set_mask_and_coherent(struct device *dev, u64 mask)

-Checks to see if the mask is possible and updates the device streaming and coherent DMA mask parameters if it is.
+Updates both streaming and coherent DMA masks.

 Returns: 0 if successful and a negative error if not.